 CUNY’S Responsible Conduct of Research Policy (RCR)

 All CUNY faculty, staff, postdoctoral scholars, graduate and undergraduate student involved in funded research or research involving human subjects are required to complete RCR online training modules.
+Undergraduates whose research is funded and/or conducted outside the classroom are also required to take training modules.
 The modules cover such areas as:

 For more information go to here.